 - Understand degree requirements including ACE requirements, College Distribution Requirements, Political Science requirements, and options for additional major(s) or minor(s)

-- Utilize the Undergraduate Bulletin to find pertinent information regarding academic policies
+- Utilize the Undergraduate Catalog to find pertinent information regarding academic policies

 - Create an individualized program of study that will help you attain your personal academic and career goals

 - Interpret your degree audit

 - Evaluate transfer credit for political science courses from domestic institutions or abroad

 - Find opportunities to get involved on- and off-campus

 - Identify research opportunities